30 Mar Augmented Reality. The Next Big Thing in Print and Print Marketing?

 What is Augmented Reality?

-Augmented Reality (or AR) is a technology that allows a camera on a webcam or mobile phone to overlay a picture or piece of other digital content (twitter feed, video etc.) onto the camera display.
+Augmented Reality (or AR) is a technology that allows a camera on a mobile phone or webcam to overlay a picture or piece of other digital content (twitter feed, video, 3D animations etc.) onto the camera display.

 So, for example, it’s possible with Augmented Reality to point your mobile phone camera (or a camera on any internet-connected device) at a shop and for the AR application to overlay a menu or price list or special offer onto the display.

-We’ve a couple of cool video examples towards the bottom of the article:
+We’ve a couple of cool video examples linked below and embedded at the bottom of the page:

 So how does it work?